BICYCLING at the U

 Bicycling is a convenient, healthy, and sustainable way to arrive at your campus destination.
 Bicycling as a primary form of transportation helps reduce our negative impact on the environment, is an excellent form of exercise, and could save money that would otherwise be spent on gas and vehicle parking.

-The University of Utah is a Silver Bicycle Friendly University ranked by the League of American Bicyclists.
+The University of Utah is a Gold Bicycle Friendly University ranked by the League of American Bicyclists.

 For questions about bicycling research, infrastructure, and programs, contact Ginger Cannon.

 The university has over 3,000 bicycle parking spaces across campus for short-term use.
 Most campus buildings have racks conveniently located within 50 feet of the entrance.

 Secure Bicycle Parking:

 Secure bicycle parking is provided at many buildings and vehicle parking garages.
 To gain access to a secure room, hover over the icon on the Campus Map and call the contact listed.

 Outdoor racks are located within 50 ft. of most building entrances.